ClickFunnels alternative

 How do I paste a ForgeLib page into a ClickFunnels funnel?

 ForgeLib gives you raw HTML.
 In ClickFunnels, create a blank page, add a custom HTML block, paste.
-The page renders inside your CF funnel with all CF tracking and redirects intact.
+The page renders inside your funnel with all ClickFunnels tracking and redirects intact.

-No. If you use ClickFunnels' native A/B tester, you can test two ForgeLib-generated HTML variants against each other the same way you'd test two CF templates.
+No. If you use ClickFunnels' native A/B tester, you can test two ForgeLib-generated HTML variants against each other the same way you would test two ClickFunnels templates.

 What about ClickFunnels' built-in email and SMS?